Types of Facelifts

 What are the Different Types of Facelifts?

-There are so many different names used to describe facelifts that it can get confusing.
-In reality, all these different names refer to very similar techniques
+There are many different names used to describe facelifts.
+This can cause some confusion.
+In reality, all these different names refer to very similar techniques.

 A full facelift procedure includes access to the neck via a submental incision as well as the periauricular incisions.
 The dissection into the neck is more extensive than in the mini-lift variety.
 This allows for the removal of neck fat and suturing the platysma muscle.
 This adds more time for the procedure.